axkeyz/portfolio/content/page/about.md

 draft: false
 ---

-## About Me!

 Hey, I'm Aileen Huang.
 My main job title(s) don't include being a web developer, but I do do a lot of it in work and my spare time.

 For work, it ends up being client reporting portals, internal tools, Wordpress stuff or vanilla JS snippets.
-In my spare time, I like to write private tools that can speed up my job, static site generation or mess arround with Godot (game engine) on the side.
+On the side, i.e. my spare time, I like to write private tools that can speed up my job (as per job title), static site generation or mess around with Godot (game engine).

-I kinda like to work (min 46 hours per week), but I have a slightly potty mouth that complains about life a lot.
-My mouth is pottier under stress - so much that my supervisor calls me a grumpy cat - but then my colleagues discuss their ideas to help me.
+I kinda like to work (min 46 hours per week), but I have a slightly potty mouth that complains about work a lot.
+My mouth is pottier under stress - so much that my supervisor calls me a grumpy cat - but then my colleagues discuss their ideas to help me so it ends up being alright.

 I think, I kinda like to code.
 But then I'm kinda lazy, so I don't really know.
 And I'm not that good at it, which is discouraging.
 I'm better at coding than I am at math though, that's for sure.